andreasdominik/NNHelferlein.jl/docs/src/index.md

 because at the end of the day all is just out-of-the-box Julia!
-Each model just needs a type able to store all parameters, a signature `model(x)` to compute a forward run and predict the result and a signatuer `model(x,y)` to calculate a loss.
+Each model just needs a type able to store all parameters, a signature `model(x)` to compute a forward run and predict the result and a signature `model(x,y)` to calculate the loss.

-For the predefined `Classifier` and `Regressor` types the signatures are also predefined - for own models, this must be done manually.
+For the predefined `Classifier` and `Regressor` types the signatures are predefined - for own models, this can be easily done in a few lines of code.

 The LeNet-like example network for MNIST may be written as: